-The Foreign and Commonwealth Office recommend that you have travel insurance in place every time you travel abroad.
+The Foreign, Commonwealth & Development Office recommend that you have travel insurance in place every time you travel abroad.
 Make sure that your travel insurance covers any medical conditions you may have.

 Goodtogoinsurance.com is proud to be able to provide cover for all types of medical conditions with no upper age limits.